-|Title:||The Friends of Harvard Lightweight Rowing Coach for Men's Lightweight Crew|
+|Title:||The Bolles-Parker Head Coach for Harvard Men's Heavyweight Crew|

-|Organization:||Men's Lightweight Crew|
+|Organization:||Men's Heavyweight Crew|

-amazingly consistent, posting winning dual records in 25 of his 28
+Consistently among the nation’s best, Butt’s crews have posted winning dual records in 25 of his 28 seasons at the helm.

 Harvard also won the Head of the Charles Regatta for the first time since 1975 during the fall of 2012.

 In eight of the last 11 years, Butt's lightweight varsity has captured the Goldthwait Cup, emblematic of supremacy among crews from Harvard, Yale and Princeton.
-Additionally, his varsity and JV crews each captured gold medals at Eastern Sprints and won the Jope Cup (for overall lightweight team supremacy) at the same regatta four times in the last ten years.
+Additionally, his varsity and JV crews each captured gold medals at Eastern Sprints and won the Jope Cup (for overall lightweight team supremacy) at the same regatta four times over the last ten years.

-The 2011 boat adding an Eastern title and runner-up national finish.
+The 2011 boat added an Eastern title and runner-up national finish.
 The 2009 eight went 8-1 in dual racing, finished second at the Sprints and third at the national championships.
 All five boats medaled in the grand final at Sprints and the Crimson won the Jope Cup.